earthlab/dev-earthlab-site/_pages/meetup.md

 ranging from extreme value theory, parallel computing to bayesian statistics.
 - Paper discussions revolving around quantitative/data issues in the natural sciences

-No expertise is necessary to join.
-Go to the [Earth Lab data meetup GitHub repository](https://github.com/earthlab/meetup) to see our upcoming topics and to get involved!